 Last Thursday I had the distinct privilege of going to the airport to witness the coming of Eden.
-Pastor Jon Hori of Lifesong Community Church and his family arrived from China with their new daughter Eden.
+A pastor of a local church and his family arrived from China with their new daughter Eden.

 On Sunday, March 27, 2011, I shared a message based on an appeal from Mother’s Love Orphanage, with whom we have partnered for years.
 They were giving us the rare opportunity to adopt six orphans with special needs.

 The appeal was made and four of the six children have found families to love them and help change their destiny.
 Eden is number two.
 Carey and Patti Yung brought home number one, their new son, Samuel, on May 31, 2012.